knie20/Graffiti/README.md

 - `_app-common.scss` - the global common style sheet.
 These style rules are applied to both Android and iOS.
 - `app.android.scss` - the global Android style sheet.
 These style rules are applied to Android only.
 - `app.ios.scss` - the global iOS style sheet.
 These style rules are applied to iOS only.

-## Get Help

-The NativeScript framework has a vibrant community that can help when you run into problems.

-Try [joining the NativeScript community Slack](http://developer.telerik.com/wp-login.php?action=slack-invitation).
-The Slack channel is a great place to get help troubleshooting problems, as well as connect with other NativeScript developers.

-If you have found an issue with this template, please report the problem in the [NativeScript repository](https://github.com/NativeScript/NativeScript/issues).

-## Contributing

-We love PRs, and accept them gladly.
-Feel free to propose changes and new ideas.
-We will review and discuss, so that they can be accepted and better integrated.